-The Office of Disability Services will work with any student who has a disability to ensure meaningful access to the goods and services offered by Georgia State University which includes the Brookhaven, Alpharetta Centers and online courses.
+The Office of Disability Services will work with any student who has a disability to ensure meaningful access to the goods and services offered by Georgia State University which includes the Buckhead, Brookhaven, Alpharetta Centers and online courses.
 To achieve this goal, academic accommodations are often made on behalf of the student.
-The Academic and Student Affairs Handbook can be reviewed under the University System of Georgia; referral to 3.11 Student with Learning Disorders policy.
+The On Campus Student Handbook can be reviewed under the University System of Georgia; referral to 3.11 Student with Learning Disorders policy.

 New Student Services:

 Follow steps below to register with Disability Services:Complete the request for academic accommodations application along with the housing accommodation request (if applicable).
 (Each link will open into a new window)

 When requesting current documentation from your physician submit the respective Documentation Guidelines.
 If you are unsure as to whether you have a disability or not, the Georgia State University’s Regents Center for Learning Disorders (RCLD) can assist.
 Below please review criteria for outside evaluations and instructions for completing an RCLD Packet if you decide to test with the RCLD Department.

 Allow 15 business days from the date of submission for the Intake Coordinator to contact you to schedule an appointment with your assigned Disability Service Provider.